RhodesPeter/online-console-options/README.md

 Code compilers and consoles are a great tool for creating small pieces of code and debugging purposes.
 <br>These tools are particularly useful when solving Codewars katas.

-There are many different options to suit your coding requirements.
+There are many options to suit your coding requirements.
 Here are some popular suggestions with pros and cons for each.

 There are 3 key points to take into consideration with these platforms: